-So you want to improve your fitness levels and you’re looking to run as your main plan of action?
-Sounds like you are running beginner!
+So you want to improve your fitness levels and you’re looking to start running from scatch.
+Sounds like you are a running beginner.
 We can help with this.

 Running is indeed an excellent way to get in shape.
 It’s a tremendously empowering and life-improving habit that will make you feel better about yourself in every possible way.
 It’s something that requires little investment asides from your time and energy, and it’s something everyone should do once in a while.
 You don’t really need any special equipment asides from a pair of comfortable trainers, your favoured sports attire… and of course, your own will power.